shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You can only wear one Armor-Formed spell at a time.
 If you don an Armor-Formed spell while wearing one, the new one replaces the old one, and the old one dissipates.
 You may wear an Armor-Formed spell over physical armor.

 You have proficiency with your Armor-Formed spells.
 Other creatures may also have proficiency with them, if it is in the form of a piece of armor that they have proficiency with.

-### Extra Attack

-At level 5, your combat prowess grows.
-When you take the Attack action, you may make an additional attack.

 ### Shield Conjuration